defragmentator/mitmsqlproxy/README.md

 # To do
 * NTLM support
-* stand-alone option - emulating MS SQL Server as long as we can (catch credentials, try to respond to queries with empty responses to get LOGIN CREATE/ALTER passwords)
 * full TDS packet parsing during search for strings and regular expressions in queries, defragmentation of queries
 * overwriting ServerName field in TDS_LOGIN7 packet (server does not check this, but this way MITM attack can be now identified)